Search Our Database

 There are two ways to resolve the error message.

-The first method is to relogin into cPanel.
-This usually works.
+The first method is to login into cPanel again, which usually resolves the issue.

-However, if method #1 doesn’t work, you may attempt method #2, by configuring your cookie IP validation settings.
+However, if this method doesn’t work, you may attempt method #2, which is to configure your cookie IP validation settings.
 Method #2 is only applicable for accounts with cPanel and WHM version 11.28 and above.

 Note: You must have a Cloud Hosting Reseller Account or higher.